ishitatalwar/ishitatalwar/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Ishita and I'm a Software engineer, from SRM University </h2>

 ###